9 Essential Ways to Say Goodbye in French Beyond Au Revoir

-This expression is more like “OK, well, I’m off then.”
-It’s more a predecessor to “goodbye” in French, but it sets the scene well.
+The expressions bon, j'y vais or bon, je m'en vais (which are similar to each other) are like “OK, well, I’m off then.”
+They’re more a predecessor to “goodbye” in French, but they set the scene well.

 I often find it hard to learn these fillers before hearing them in context and thinking “ah, that’s how you say it!”, so here’s is a great one.

 The phrases je me casse , je me tire and je dois filer are more casual ways of saying “I’ve got to get going” in French.

 All of these are pretty slangy (see our guide to French slang that has stood the test of time).
 But none of them are rude.
 If after a pause at a party you say “Bon, je me casse… je dois filer, j’ai des trucs à faire”, nobody will give you side-eye for your language.

 The classic à bientôt is best translated as “See you soon” rather than “Goodbye” in French.

 It has a very similar feeling to the above greetings where you imply you’ll definitely see the other person again.

 The expression à bientôt is suitable at all formality levels.
 It’d be a bit weird to say to a child — I’d prefer à plus for children.